The Artistic Legacy Of Gieve Patel: A Journey Through His Life, Poems, And Paintings

 Gieve Patel Paintings and Sculpture

 Apart from poetry, Gieve Patel was interested in painting as well as sculpting.
 Firstly, he drew public attention after painting the Politician series of paintings during the late 1960s and early 1970s.
 Afterward, his best-known works include his Railway Platform series.
-Concepts for these were drawn from real life, from railway stations, and observing the crowd at the platforms.
+Concepts for these were drawn from real life, from railway stations, and from observing the crowd at the platforms.
 During the later period, he created some of his most important works, Two Men near a Handcart, Vegetable Seller, Bus Stop, and The Letter Home.

 Patel showed his sculptures in 2010 based on two themes: the legend of Ekalavya in the Mahabharata and the Greek myth of Daphne, a beautiful maiden who turned into a tree to escape the advances of Apollo.
 Patel’s sculptures show Daphne’s body half-transformed.